Instructions for Authors

 Reviews submitted to the journal that have not been specifically invited are considered by the Editors in the first instance.
 The Editors decide whether to review the submission themselves or invite external peer-review.

-Authors may make suggestions for potential reviewers of their work when they submit their manuscripts.
+Authors are requested to suggest two potential reviewers of their work when they submit their manuscripts.
 The Editors may agree with these suggestions or may decide to ask others to review the work.

-In the first instance, reviewers are given the manuscript title and list of authors and invited to review within 2 weeks.
-Following acceptance of the invitation, the manuscript is sent.
+In the first instance, reviewers are invited to review within the manuscript within 2 weeks.
 Two or three reviews are sought.
 The Editors assess the reviewers' recommendations and reports, and make their final decision.
 This is then sent, along with the report, to the authors.

 Articles submitted to the Journal remain confidential throughout the review process.
 Reviewers' identities are also confidential unless the reviewer specifically wishes to be identified.

-Once an article has been accepted for publication, the manuscript is copyedited and then typeset.
+Once an article has been accepted for publication, and any revisions have been made, the manuscript is copyedited and then typeset.
 However, if there are many queries from the copyeditor, the document may be returned to the author for the queries to be answered.

 Once typeset, pdf proofs are sent by email to the corresponding author.
 The proofs must be returned to the Editorial Office within 3 days of receipt.
 Only typographical errors and other essential small changes can be made at this stage.
 Major alterations to the text cannot be accepted.

 Please contact the Editorial Office if you would like to purchase printed offprints.